How it works

-Geolocation reporting is an interactive map showing where subscribers are opening your emails around the world.
-Find the map within your email campaign reporting.
-Use the data to see trends in subscriber locations and where you have the highest concentrations of subscribers.
-There are three colors present on the map that represent a concentration of subscribers.
+Geolocation reporting is an interactive map showing where in the world your subscribers are opening, clicking, and unsubscribing from your emails.
+Use this data to see trends in subscriber locations and where you have the largest audience.
+The three colors present on the map that represent a concentration of subscribers.

 Each color target will vary in size depending on the traffic in that specific region.
-As you zoom in on a region, the color clusters will disperse to show more detailed geolocation targets.
+As you zoom in on a region, the color clusters will disperse to show more detailed locations.

 - Geolocation totals are based on email events (opens, clicks, and unsubscribes).

 - Locations are based on the approximate location of the IP address for an event.
 The IP address may be in a different location to the physical location of the subscriber.
 For example, the IP for an event from a Gmail subscriber may be located in California, even though the subscriber resides in New York.

 - The location data is aggregated by common coordinates.
 For example, if an email is opened twice, and each open is in a different location, a common coordinate will be aggregated to give a smaller data set.

 - The map is interactive.
 Click on the map to zoom in or out.

 - For new accounts, you’ll see the location data build up gradually over time as you send more emails.

 You can view geolocation data in the following places: